barriosjorge/gmt_docs/src/SWC_architecture/operations/laser_ao_safety.rst

 **All Sky Cameras, Boresight Cameras**

-  Complementary systems (e.g., all-sky and boresight cameras) have been successfully deployed by other observatories to provide additional aircraft detection redundancy.
+  Complementary systems (e.g., all-sky and bore-sight cameras) have been successfully deployed by other observatories to provide additional aircraft detection redundancy.
 GMTO will explore deploying similar systems for its laser guide star operations.
 An all-sky camera system takes continuous images